cnxtech/chatbots/unstyled.md

         numCalls += 1
 ```

-Note that the code above as a space for you to enter your bot's details.
+Note that the code above has a space for you to enter your bot's details.
 Also note that the only part of the code that actually processes messages is the `process` function near the bottom of the code file.
 The rest is responsible for handling the connection to the GroupMe API.

 For your convenience, the code above can be downloaded from [here](GroupMe.py).